mjy1111/BAKE/README.md

 ### Running the evaluation

-To get started (e.g. using FT to edit GPT-2 XL on BAKE-Q&J dataset), run:
+After downloading the datasets and models, to get started (e.g. using FT to edit GPT-2 XL on BAKE-Q&J dataset), run:
 ```bash
 python bir.py \
     --alg_name=FT \